Carolina rallies, eliminates Preds with 4-3 Game 6 OT win

-NASHVILLE, Tenn.
-(AP) — Sebastian Aho scored his second goal of the game 1:06 into overtime as the Hurricanes won their second straight overtime game with to send the Hurricanes to the second round with a 4-3 comeback victory over the Nashville Predators on Thursday night in Game 6.
+Sebastian Aho scored his second goal of the game 1:06 into overtime and the Hurricanes advanced with a 4-3 comeback victory over the Nashville Predators on Thursday night in Game 6.
+It was their second straight overtime win to finish off the series with both winning goals scored within the first couple minutes.

 The Hurricanes will play defending champion Tampa Bay, the No. 3 seed in the Central Division.
+They trailed 3-1 in the second period, the first time in the series that Carolina had trailed by more than a goal.

+“It just shows that there’s no quit in this team and we have that confidence that we’re still in the game even though we down a goal in the third,” Aho said.

 Carolina won its fourth straight game with a chance to end a series.
 The Hurricanes are 12-10 in franchise history in clinching games, and they improved to 5-2 on the road in Game 6 with a 3-2 lead.

 Aho stunned the largest crowd to see an NHL game this year when he scored so quickly after overtime started for the fourth straight game in this series.
-Defenseman Jacob Slavin shot the puck, and Aho tipped it in.
+Defenseman Jaccob Slavin shot the puck, and Aho tipped it in.

+“It was pretty awesome I think just to not have to play too much longer,” Carolina defenseman Dougie Hamilton said.
+“We were all pretty happy about that.
+I think (we) just said stick to our game and didn’t say too much.
+It was great play and good shot, good tip.
+Very happy.”

+Slavin said the key in overtime is just throwing pucks to the net where anything can happen.

-Brock McGinn and Dougie Hamilton each had a goal and an assist apiece for Carolina.
+Brock McGinn and Hamilton each had a goal and an assist apiece for Carolina.
 The Hurricanes now have won four straight games with a chance to clinch a series.

 Nashville led 3-1 in the second period and 3-2 in the third when the Hurricanes spent much of the period in front of Nashville goalie Juuse Saros.

 Hamilton tied it with 6:01 left in regulation after Saros stopped the Canes’ first 13 shots in the period.
-He scored from the right edge off a pass from Jaccob Slavinn off a faceoff.
+He scored from the right edge off a pass from Slavin off a faceoff.
+Carolina coach Rod Brind’Amour said they just had to win a period after having only 14 shots through two periods.

+“Then we had momentum,” Brind’Amour said.
+“Obviously, got the faceoff win, and it ended up in the net.
+It’s all good.”

 Nashville fell to 1-10 in series when trailing 3-2, and the Predators now are 7-8 in Game 6s.